automata-network/docs/docs/2fa/introduction.md

 - Recovery wallet, it's used for reset the 2FA device if you lost it.

-- 2FA device, retrieve your 2FA TOTP code before you make any authorised transfer, please don't use the same device as the primary wallet's.
+- 2FA device, retrieve your 2FA TOTP(Time-based One-time Password) code before you make any authorised transfer, please don't use the same device as the primary wallet's.

 You can find more details in the [User Guide](./users/guide.md).